Blackboard Ultra Course View Faculty Quick Start Guide

 To create an Announcement, click on the Announcements tab.
 This will bring you into the Announcements area.
 Click on the + button to create a new Announcement.

 Click Save Draft to save your Announcement as a draft or click Post to post your Announcement immediately.
+If you scheduled your Announcement, it will not post or send the email until the specified date/time.

 Messages